AvijitBag07/inline_PTX/guided_inline_PTX_SYCLMigrated/README.md

 >**Note**: Refer to [Workflow for a CUDA* to SYCL* Migration](https://www.intel.com/content/www/us/en/developer/tools/oneapi/training/cuda-sycl-migration-workflow.html) for general information about the migration workflow.
 ## CUDA source code evaluation

-The inlinePTX application that demonstrates to embed PTX assembly (mov.u32) in a CUDA kernel.
+The inlinePTX application demonstrates to embed PTX assembly (mov.u32) in a CUDA kernel.

 > **Note**: For more information on how to use Syclomatic Tool, visit [Migrate from CUDA* to C++ with SYCL*](https://www.intel.com/content/www/us/en/developer/tools/oneapi/training/migrate-from-cuda-to-cpp-with-sycl.html#gs.vmhplg).